JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 # Deriving Array Rules

-When the inputs and outputs of the functions are arrays (potentially with scalars), a modified version of Giles' method is a quick way of deriving [`frule`](@ref)s and [`rrule`](@ref)s.
+When the inputs and outputs of the functions are arrays (potentially with scalars), a modified version of Giles's method is a quick way of deriving [`frule`](@ref)s and [`rrule`](@ref)s.
-Giles' method is succinctly explained in [^Giles2008] and its extended work [^Giles2008ext], but we will generalize it to handle arrays with both real and complex entries and arrays of arbitrary dimensions.
+Giles's method is succinctly explained in [^Giles2008] and its extended work [^Giles2008ext], but we will generalize it to handle arrays with both real and complex entries and arrays of arbitrary dimensions.

 Throughout this tutorial, we will ust the following type alias